 BAKED VEGAN PUMPKIN SPICE DOUGHNUTS WITH CHOCOLATE CINNAMON ICING

-- 1 teaspoon baking powder this is separate from the tsp used in the applesauce
+- 1 teaspoon baking powder this is separate from the teaspoon used in the applesauce

 - 1 teaspoon ground cinnamon